AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Command-Line.md

 ## update

-The `update` command compares an existing project with the latest Perigon solution template and applies the differences after confirmation.
-Run it from the solution root or one of its subdirectories:
+The `update` command compares an existing project with the latest Perigon solution template and applies the selected differences.
+Run it from an interactive terminal at the solution root or one of its subdirectories:

 ```pwsh
 perigon update